Youssef Badawy: World Games 2022

 Competing against the best seven players in the world, Badawy started off with a win against the Moroccan champion Nabil Ech-Chaabi then another one against the Dutchman champion Brian Timmermans to be qualified to vie against Ivan Kvesić in the semifinal.
 Badawy had to clash with Nabil Ech-Chaabi for a second time in the tournament at the final at which he pulled off a last-second victory by signing an offensive Yuko after the annulment of Ech-Chaabi's Senshu to balance the score 6-6 and win by Hantei.

-In September, Badawy achieved the gold medal at the last premier league of the 2022 season which was held in Baku, Azerbijan.
+In September, Badawy achieved the gold medal at the last premier league of the 2022 season which was held in Baku, Azerbaijan.
 In October, Badawy played for Al Nassr Sporting Club at the national league for teams and placed 1st.
 For the finale of the 2022 season, Badawy seized the continental title of African Champion at The African Championship held in Durban, South Africa with a clean sheet throughout his four rounds and won the gold medal for the kumite team event as well.

+2023 Season

 Badawy had a rough start for the 2023 season as he had to sit out the Karate Premier League held in his hometown, Cairo, Egypt, because of his jaw injury.
 On January 7, two weeks before the Premier League, Badawy was competing at the Saudi national league when he received a hard blow in the face.
 He was diagnosed with a jaw dislocation and had to undergo a surgery, hindering his participation in any combat during his recovery period.

+He preserved his seat on the throne of the world ranking for the months of January, March, and May.
+In July, Badawy featured his first seminar and training camp in Stockholm, Sweden.
+In August, Badawy celebrated his return for the 2023 season with a gold medal at the individual and team event at the African Championship in Casablanca, Morocco.

+Badawy concluded the season with a gold medal at the 2023 World Karate Championships held in Budapest, Hungary, and a silver medal for the kumite team event for the first time in the Egyptian karate history since Tampere World Karate Championship's bronze medal.
+Badawy becomes the first male Egyptian karateka to win two consecutive world golds at the senior world championships.

+Badawy participated in Moscow Karate Universe international competition two weeks after the world championship and achieved a gold medal.